lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel-Observing-Constraints/AuxTel-Weather-Constraints-index.rst

 Wind
 ^^^^
 The predominant wind direction at the summit is from the northwest or ~300 degrees.
 The majority of the time, the wind comes up from the coast and blows through the Elqui River valley, arriving to the summit.
 If the direction changes frequently, or has completely changed direction from 300 degrees, use caution as this likely indicates a frontal system and unstable atmospheric conditions.

 Mount jitter becomes much more frequent in cases of gusty wind.
-High mount error is characterized as error over 0.25, which calculated and displayed in `Rubin TV`_ as "mount motion image degradation".
+High mount error is characterized as error over 0.25, which calculated and displayed in `RubinTV`_ as *mount motion image degradation*.
 The figure below shows an example of the mount moving erratically in wind speeds over 10 m/s.

 .. figure:: ./_static/Windy_AuxTel.png
      :name: Windy_AuxTel

 Over the year of 2023, the median wind speed is plotted against the number of mount failures due to wind.
-When the wind velocity averages higher than 8 m/s, winds begin to noticably impact mount performance and image quality.
+When the wind velocity averages higher than 8 m/s, winds begin to noticeably impact mount performance and image quality.

 .. figure:: ./_static/Wind_mount_failures.png
     :name: Wind_mount_failures